getgrav/grav-learn/pages/02.content/03.collections/docs.md

 !
 This document outlines the use of `@page`, `@taxonomy.category` etc, but a more YAML-safe alternative format is `page@`, `taxonomy@.category`.
 All the `@` commands can be written in either prefix or postfix format.

 We will cover these more in detail.
-The `content.items` value tells Grav to gather up a collection of items and information passed to this defines how the collection is to be built.

 ## Root Collections